Print

 A seemingly small intervention can make a big difference for health and well-being

 As we progress on this interesting project, we will share both our findings and those of our Alliance partner evaluation findings regarding its impact on access to affordable medication and health outcomes.
-This will include examining the impact of providing short-term (1 year) access to benefit coverage which are eventually removed unless the patient reapplies and is reassessed for continued eligibility.
+This will include examining the impact of providing short-term (12 months) access to benefit coverage, unless the patient reapplies and is reassessed for continued eligibility and participation.

 An important systemic question might also be addressed by this pilot: if a targeted $1,000 intervention can stabilize the health trajectory and quality of life for Ontario’s working poor, why is this not already the national standard?